oskarrough/rough/README.md

 # Rough boilerplate
 Structure for new projects.
 Opinionated.
+The Grunt setup is from the Yeoman generator-webapp.

 ## Dependencies
 - Bower (`npm install -g bower` and be sure to run `bower install` in the directory after pulling)